-- B2.2.1 A smoke-proof wall must be constructed using one of the following- - (a) materials that are non-combustible (as defined in the Building Code); - (b) if plasterboard is used in the lining on a wall it must be a minimum of 13mm standard grade plasterboard; and - (c) not incorporate any glazed areas unless the glass is safety glass - B2.2.2 A smoke-proof wall must not incorporate any glazed areas unless the glass is- - (a) toughened glass with a minimum thickness of 10mm or wired glass with a minimum thickness of 6 mm in steel frames with a maximum pane size of 1.0 m2, or 3.0 m2 in a sprinklered building; or - (b) safety glass as defined in Australian Standard AS 1288 Glass in buildings Selection and installation. - B2.2.3 A smoke-proof wall must extend to the underside of- - (a) the floor above; - (b) a non-combustible roof covering; or - (c) a flush plasterboard ceiling lined with 13mm standard grade plasterboard or a fireprotective covering (as defined in the Building Code), with all penetrations sealed against the free passage of smoke to or from adjoining spaces. - B2.2.4 A smoke-proof wall must have all openings around penetrations and the junctions of the smoke-proof wall and the remainder of the building stopped with non-combustible material to prevent the free passage of smoke to or from adjoining spaces.
+- B2.2.1 A smoke-proof wall must be constructed using one of the following- - (a) materials that are non-combustible (as defined in the Building Code); - (b) if plasterboard is used in the lining on a wall it must be a minimum of 13mm standard grade plasterboard; and - (c) not incorporate any glazed areas unless the glass is safety glass - B2.2.2 A smoke-proof wall must not incorporate any glazed areas unless the glass is- - (a) toughened glass with a minimum thickness of 10mm or wired glass with a minimum thickness of 6 mm in steel frames with a maximum pane size of 1.0 m, or 3.0 m in a sprinklered building; or - (b) safety glass as defined in AS 1288. - B2.2.3 A smoke-proof wall must extend to the underside of- - (a) the floor above; or - (b) a non-combustible roof covering; or - (c) a flush plasterboard ceiling lined with 13mm standard grade plasterboard or a fireprotective covering (as defined in the Building Code), with all penetrations sealed against the free passage of smoke to or from adjoining spaces. - B2.2.4 A smoke-proof wall must have all openings around penetrations and the junctions of the smoke-proof wall and the remainder of the building stopped with non-combustible material to prevent the free passage of smoke to or from adjoining spaces.